Female performers in hard rock music: Background and commentary

-The band Joy of Cooking featured female vocalists Toni Brown and Terry Garthwaite, and they've also been highlighted as "well-known hard rock singers."
+The band Joy of Cooking featured female vocalists Toni Brown and Terry Garthwaite, and they have also been highlighted as "well-known hard rock singers."
 As recounted by the American news agency KQED, "Garthwaite can’t remember every inane comment she’s received from a man who seemed threatened or confused by her."
 Discussing past instances of misogyny, Garthwaite later noted a time around 1970 when she had gone into a business to buy guitar strings and encountered a man who told her: "If I close my eyes and forget that there are women in the band, [then] it sounds really good".
 The guitarist, singer, and songwriter opined that said social culture "was, in a nutshell, the [common] perspective" and that she'd additionally faced the "[s]ame thing with the... record companies."
 Analyzing the initial development of hard rock related styles and the spread in popular culture of rock music in general, KQED has reported that for "women musicians... there really was only a sliver of attention— and money, and festival slots, and airtime— to go around."

-Publications such as the online news service Consquence have described cultural changes after the end of the 20th century and onwards with respect to women in hard rock music, with a June 2002 piece on musician Lzzy Hale of the band Halestorm detailing her account of the "night and day" evolution to the extent that trends have "completely flipped."
+Publications such as the online news service Consequence have described cultural changes after the end of the 20th century and onwards with respect to women in hard rock music, with a June 2002 piece on musician Lzzy Hale of the band Halestorm detailing her account of the "night and day" evolution to the extent that trends have "completely flipped."
 She remarked in depth, "It used to be that not only was I the only girl in a band onstage but I was the only girl on tour, and now that's not the case... [since] I’m not alone in being a girl musician... [while] also there are female lighting techs and tour managers and engineers and roadies."
 She noted the diversity inside audiences that additionally served to prove "once and for all, even though we’ve been talking about it for eons, that this hard rock genre is genderless."
 In contrast, she recounted that she at times "was the only girl on tour" back in the days right after Halestorm's release of the band's self-titled debut during the year 2009, with this advancement being "wonderful to see."